CHI-CityTech/QuantumMusic/Proposals/Quantum_Music_Proposal_Spring_2025.md

 - **Action Required:**
   - Each student must create a GitHub account if they don’t already have one.
   - Students will be added to the project repository for collaboration.
-  - Ensure that part of your GitHub user name is your real name (see [here](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git))
+  - Ensure that part of your GitHub user name is your real name (see [setting up your user name in GitHub](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git))

 #### **3.1.2 [Zotero](https://www.zotero.org/) (Research Documentation and Citation Management)**
 - **Purpose:** Organize and cite research materials efficiently in a shared repository